Learn about CyberKnife® advanced radiation therapy technology and what you can expect if you undergo treatment at El Camino Hospital.

 The treatment options available vary according to the specific cancer and its location.
 In general, the treatments can be divided into the following categories:

-- Radiosurgery – Also known as stereotactic radiosurgery, this outpatient radiation treatment precisely destroys a tumor or lesion by delivering a very high dose of radiation to the tumor in one to five treatments.
+- Radiosurgery – Also known as stereotactic radiosurgery, this outpatient targeted radiation treatment destroys a tumor or lesion by delivering a very high dose of radiation to the tumor in one to five treatment sessions.

 - Radiation therapy – A form of outpatient radiation usually delivered five days a week over six to eight weeks.
 It’s less targeted than stereotactic radiosurgery, increasing the risk of possible damage to healthy tissue.